 Leflunomide may harm an unborn baby.
 Therefore it should not be taken during pregnancy.
-While taking Leflunomide both men and women must use reliable contraception.
-If you are planning a family, you should discuss this with your doctor.
-Women must wait 2 years between stopping Leflunomide and becoming pregnant.
+While taking Leflunomide women must use reliable contraception.
+If you are planning a family or if you become pregnant while taking Leflunomide you should discuss this with your doctor.
+Women must wait at least 2 years, between stopping Leflunomide and becoming pregnant.
+The 2-years 'waiting period' can be reduced to 3 months if you receive a special 'washout' treatment to help eliminate Leflunomide from your body.